What Your BMI Doesn’t Tell You

-Frail or inactive people: Some people with BMIs that are in the normal range actually have lots of body fat though they may not look out of shape.
-Think of that as being fat on the inside.
+Your activity level: Someone who is very inactive may have a BMI in the normal range and have lots of body fat, though they may not look out of shape.

 "They have very low levels of muscle and bone -- often elderly people, those in poor shape, sometimes those who are sick.
-They tend to be somewhat frail.
 Their BMI can look in the normal range, even though they have quite a lot of body fat in comparison to their lean body mass," Kahan says.
 "Ultimately, they have similar risks as people who carry lots of body fat and have a high BMI."

 Your body type: Are you an apple shape or a pear shape?
 The location of your fat makes a difference to your health.
 Generally, it's the belly fat, or the "apple" shape, that has a higher health risk.
 When fat settles around the waist instead of the hips, the chance of heart disease and type 2 diabetes goes up.
 Fat that builds up on the hips and thighs, or the "pear" shape, isn't as potentially harmful.

 Your age: The notion of an ideal BMI may shift with age.
 "People who are older probably should have a little more fat on them, [but] they shouldn't have a BMI of 30," Atkinson says.